5/15/2025

 speaker

 Sorry, I just heard silence there for a second.
-Going through a presentation here that you were giving during this call, page 12.
-Obviously, almost all the drilling was in the South pit.
-Just walk me through your intermediate and longer term expectations.
+Going through the presentation here that you were giving during this call, page 12, obviously almost all the drilling was in the south pit.
+Just walk me through your intermediate and longer-term expectations.
 I mean, 2025, I assume there'll be at least a little bit of drilling elsewhere.
-But walk us through your longer term expectations and then also walk us through with maybe what you saw on drilling versus what you expected to see.
+But walk us through your long-term expectations, and then also walk us through with maybe what you saw in drilling versus what you expected to see.

 speaker

 Sure.
-Maybe I'll take that one, Hi, Kailela.
+Maybe I'll take that one, Heiko.
 Good morning.
 Yeah, I guess I'll start with first what we expected to see versus what we did see.
-And you're right in that we focused in the South pit primarily because I go initially we wanted to understand and make certain that the high grade zone was as robust as the model was predicting it was.
-And in all of the holes we drilled, we saw, as I mentioned in the call here, either as good grades and intercepts as we thought we were going to or better.
-So typically speaking, they were wider and higher grades than we thought they were going to be in our current resource model, which is obviously one of the things that was exciting for us, particularly with the expansion of the zone.
-Right before we started that drilling, it was 90 meters in strike length.
-And now with the infill, we've expanded that we know it's 180 meters of significantly high grade material.
-So I think hopefully that answers that question about what we saw versus expectations.
-Obviously that the new discovery that was out of the blue in terms of the resource model, the model there had little to no mineralization.
-We suspected there might have been a structure there that we were going to chase.
-And obviously we were happy with those results with a very chunky bit of high grade mineralization at 50 meters.
-And importantly, it looks very similar to the high grade zone in South pit in terms of its morphology.
+And you're right in that we focused in the south pit, primarily because, Saiko, initially we wanted to understand and make certain that the high-grade zone was as robust as the model was predicting it was.
+And in all of the holes we drilled, we saw, as I mentioned on the call here, either as good grades and intercepts as we thought we were going to or better.
+So typically speaking, they were wider and higher grade than we thought they were going to be in our current resource model, which is obviously one of the things that was exciting for us, particularly with the expansion of the zone, right?
+Before we started that drilling, it was 90 meters in strike length.
+And now with the infill, we've expanded that and we know it's 180 meters of significantly high grade material.
+So I think that hopefully that answers that question about what we saw versus expectations.
+Obviously that the new discovery that was, out of the blue in terms of the resource model.
+The model there had little to no mineralization.
+We suspected there might have been a structure there that we were going to chase, and obviously we were happy with those results with a very chunky bit of high-grade mineralization at 50 meters.
+And importantly, it looks very similar to the high-grade zone in South Pitt in terms of its morphology.
 In terms of the next phases here, we are currently drilling some deeper targets all along the strike length of the ore body.
 I mean, we're still at shallow depths here, right?
 I mean, we've only drilled to about 150 meters below the surface.
 And so we have a pretty comprehensive plan to test these targets further.
-We're currently designing the plans now for follow up.
-We'll be testing the down dip extensions of these zones, both the South pit and in the new high grade discovery, as well as some say some of these structural targets that we've identified now that are pretty exciting for us.
-You know, whether that means that we're at depths that could be amenable to underground mining or whether that could be future expansions of the open pit.
+We're currently designing the plans now for follow-up.
+We'll be testing the down-dip extensions of these zones, both the south pit and in the new high-grade discovery, as well as some of these structural targets that we've identified now that are pretty exciting for us, whether that means that we're at depths that could be amenable to underground mining or whether that could be future expansions of the open pit.
 We're looking at both scenarios.
-Does that answer your question,
+Does that answer your question, Heiko?

 speaker

-Heiko?
 I think that's a very good answer to the question.
 I think that's helpful for us to analyze the longer term here as well.
-You're maintaining your production guidance here today, but I got to ask, with the secondary crusher commissioning in Q3, you state that the majority of equipment has been received or is awaiting custom clearance, which at least means it's on land.
-What happened with the cost of all the equipment when it was all said and done versus your expectations?
+You're maintaining your production guidance here today, but I got to ask, with the secondary crusher, commissioning in Q3, you state that the majority of equipment has been received or is awaiting custom clearance, which at least means it's on land.
+What happened with, you know, the cost of all the equipment when it was all said and done versus your expectations?
 How much has actually been paid thus far?
-And is there any balance still owed?
-And then also just changing course a bit.
-What sort of downtime should we expect for the install?
+And is there any balance still owed, not owed, And then also just changing course a bit, what sort of downtime should we expect for the install?
 Thank you.

 speaker